mzagaja/mzagaja.github.io/_posts/2023-1-2-galactic-starcruiser-review.md

 ### Spoiler Free Conclusion
 Galactic Starcruiser is a one of a kind experience that cannot exist anywhere else.
 If you are a Star Wars fan and can comfortably afford it, this is fun and worth doing.
 If it’s a stretch for your budget, it’s not a must-do experience.
 You can get a taste of the showmanship and acting by [building a lightsaber at Savi’s workshop at Galaxy’s Edge](https://disneyworld.disney.go.com/shops/hollywood-studios/savis-workshop-handbuilt-lightsabers/).
 If you do not like Star Wars but are going with someone that does, you will find plenty to enjoy on the Halcyon; my wife sure did.

+*Errata: It turns out the snacks at the Sublight Lounge were free.*

 [^1]: I was told by another passenger that the winner of the tournament gets a special coin, but missed the finals.